Gelfand-Naimark Theorems for Ordered *-Algebras: Abstract

 \section{Abstract}

-The Gelfand-Naimark theorems provide important insight into the structure of general and of commutative $C^*$\=/algebras.
+The Gelfand--Naimark theorems provide important insight into the structure of general and of commutative $C^*$\=/algebras.
 It is shown that these can be generalized to certain ordered $^*$\=/algebras.
-More precisely, for Archimedean ordered $^*$\=/algebras dominated by a sequence of positive elements, a faithful representation as operators is constructed.
+More precisely, for $\sigma$\=/bounded closed ordered $^*$\=/algebras a faithful representation as operators is constructed.
 Similarly, for commutative such algebras, a faithful representation as complex-valued functions is constructed if an additional necessary regularity condition is fulfilled.
-These results generalize the Gelfand-Naimark representation theorems to classes of $^*$\=/algebras that are much larger than $C^*$\=/algebras, and especially contain $^*$\=/algebras of unbounded operators.
-Representations of positive linear functionals by integrals are shortly discussed as well.
-On the way, a new construction of an essentially known representation of certain Riesz spaces by real-valued functions is given.
+These results generalize the Gelfand--Naimark representation theorems to classes of $^*$\=/algebras larger than $C^*$\=/algebras, and which especially contain $^*$\=/algebras of unbounded operators.
+The key to these representation theorems is a new result for Archimedean ordered vector spaces $V$: If $V$ is $\sigma$\=/bounded, then the order of $V$ is induced by the extremal positive linear functionals on $V$.